-Top 5 Ways to Get Your Brokerage Covered by the Media
+Top 5 Ways to Get Your Company Covered by the Media

-While there's no magic wand to miraculously land your brokerage on the front page (at least – not that we know of!), a bit of elbow grease (and persistence!) should get you relatively far.
-Here are our top five tips for getting your brokerage covered by the media:
+While there’s no magic wand to miraculously land your company on the front page (at least – not that we know of!), a bit of elbow grease (and persistence!) should get you relatively far.
+Here are our top five tips for getting your company covered by the media:

 1) Create a targeted media list